-WHAT IS ART THERAPY AND DO I HAVE TO BE ARTISTIC TO PARTICIPATE?
+WHAT IS ART THERAPY AND DO I HAVE TO BE ARTISTIC TO DO IT?

 Maintaining our mental health is similar to taking care of our physical health; it requires work, practice, and at times help from professionals.
 However, just as it can be hard to express how we are feeling to a doctor, it can also be challenging to express how we are feeling mentally to a therapist.
 So you may be thinking “But how am I supposed to express how I feel when words are simply not enough?”.
 And to answer that question I would like to introduce you to the power of creativity used in art therapy.